allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 Varnish really hit the bull’s-eye.

-Below, we describe one page fragment, included in each page &mdash; the Header.
+Below, we describe one page fragment, included in each page &mdash; the AllegroHeader.

 **Allegro Header** is a service that returns complete HTML/JS/CSS application — so it can be easily included as the varnish ESI tag at the beginning of any webpage.
 Under the hood it collects data from few other services